named-data-iot/ndn-lite-wiki/Overview.md

 #### 2. Select the adaptation layer and network face implementation that can work with your project's platform.

 **Warning**: You are only supposed to use the adaptation layer that is designed for your platform and the face implementation(s) that can work with your platform.
-Using incompatible adaptation and faces will lead to compilation failure.
+Using incompatible adaptation and faces will lead to compilation failures.

 If there is no existing adaptation layer and faces for your current development platform, you can easily create a new adaptation layer with your customized face implementation following the instructions described in later sections.

-#### 3. (Optional) Select the security back end that can work with your project's platform.
+#### 3. (Optional) Select the security backend that can work with your project's platform.

-You can config which security/crypto back end to use by defining the macro value to be 1 with compiler's c flags.
+You can config which security/crypto backend to use by defining the macro value to be 1 with compiler's c flags.
 You can check `./security/config.h` for details.
-By default, you can use the software back end provided by NDN-Lite.
+By default, you can use the software backend provided by NDN-Lite.

 However, to achieve the best performance, it is recommended to use the platform-specific back end.

-If there is no existing back end for your current development platform, you can easily create a new back end following the instructions described in later sections.
+If there is no existing backend for your current development platform, you can easily create a new backend following the instructions described in later sections.

 #### 4. Add source files and headers into your IoT project's Makefile or equivalent.
 An example would be: